GraphiteEditor/Graphite/website/content/donate.md

 <br />

-(Additionally, boosting the [Graphite Discord server](https://discord.graphite.rs) is helpful if you already have spare Nitro boosts!)
+(Additionally, boosting the [Graphite Discord server](https://discord.graphite.rs) is helpful if you already have spare Nitro boosts.)

 </div>
 </section>